DNS-OARC/flamethrower/README.md

 Overview
 --------

 Flamethrower is a small, fast, configurable tool for functional testing, benchmarking, and stress testing DNS servers and networks.
-It supports IPv4, IPv6, UDP, TCP, and DoT and has a modular system for generating queries used in the tests.
+It supports IPv4, IPv6, UDP, TCP, DoT, and DoH and has a modular system for generating queries used in the tests.

 Originally built as an alternative to dnsperf (https://github.com/DNS-OARC/dnsperf), many of the command line options are compatible.